aamkye/ubuntu_on_WD_PRx100/readme.md

 * there might be a few more blocks like that, but `Hw-Address` contains values that we are looking for

-for some reason default config renames `eno2` to `eth1` and tries to do the same with `eno1`; our netplan config fixes that issue
+For some reason default config renames `eno2` to `eth1` and tries to do the same with `eno1`, however our netplan config fixes that issue.

 ## Remarks